The Story Behind the Image: Harajuku Girl

 I was brand spanking new to photography.
 I was at Harajuku in Japan with the camera I had bought at the local flea market and a fresh roll of film.

 I was surrounded by many other local and abroad photographers, all congregating at the famous bridge that leads to Yoyogi park from Harajuku Station.
-On every Sunday, cosplay fans gather there to hang out and have their photo taken.
+On every Sunday, cosplay fans gather there to hang out.

 On one side of the spectrum was a travelling Val Kilmer working the crowd of cosplayers with his entourage taking selfies with everyone.

-On the other side were the local photographers – all armed with only the best camera gear.
-So it was almost like a sideshow to the cosplay with a camera competition – who has the best equipment almost.
+On the other side were the local photographers armed with only the best camera gear.
+It was almost like a sideshow to the cosplay with a camera competition – who has the best equipment almost.